|

 2.4 Write historical investigation reports:

 a.
-Use exposition, narration, description, argumentation, exposition, or some
+Use exposition, narration, description, argumentation, exposition,

 combination of rhetorical strategies to support the main proposition.

 b.
-Analyze several historical records of a single event, examining critical relationships between elements of the research topic.
+Analyze several historical records of a single event, examining critical

 c.
-Explain the perceived reason or reasons for the similarities and differences in
+Explain the perceived reason or reasons for the similarities and differences

-historical records with information derived from primary and secondary sources to
+historical records with information derived from primary and secondary

 support or enhance the presentation.

 d.
-Include information from all relevant perspectives and take into consideration the
+Include information from all relevant perspectives and take into consideration

 validity and reliability of sources.